 Public hearing 13, from Monday, 24 May to Friday, 28 May 2021, looked at a particular group home run by service provider Sunnyfield Disability Services.
 A follow-up hearing on 8 September 2021 presented recommended findings from Counsel Assisting and responses to that submission from the service provider, the NSW ombudsman and witness Eliza.
 Video and transcripts are available on the website.

-Hearing 20, from Tuesday 7 December to Tuesday 14 December 2021, examined two case studies involving group homes run by Life Without Barriers.
-You can find transcripts and other documents on the Royal Commission’s website.
+Public hearing 20, from Tuesday 7 December to Tuesday 14 December 2021, examined two case studies involving group homes run by Life Without Barriers.
+You can find video, transcripts and other documents on the Royal Commission’s website, including the final hearing 20 report.
+Here’s an ABC article about the hearing report.

 Check out our live Twitter commentary on hearing 20 here: Tuesday, Wednesday, Thursday, Friday, Monday and the second Tuesday.
 An extra day of the hearing for final submissions was held on 28 April 2022, but we weren’t able to livetweet it.